Versatile Features, No Gimmicks

 - Navigate to the “My Profile” tab and tap the QR code icon

 Scan a contact’s QR code

-- iOS: Threema > My ID > camera icon in the top right corner
+- iOS: Threema > My Profile > camera icon in the top right corner

 If you are having trouble scanning a QR code, please make sure the camera is not too close (below 10 in/25 cm), which might prevent it from focussing.